khanhnq1611/Cyber-Apocalypse-2025/PWN/[Easy]laconic/README.md

 ![image](https://github.com/user-attachments/assets/f1b71c35-c417-4886-8d7d-c9c2c2ab5d9a)

-That's the whole binary, we see there is a huge buffer overflow that `rdx` reads up to `0x106 = 262` bytes.
+That's the whole binary, we see there is a huge buffer overflow that `rdx` reads up to `0x106 = 262` bytes by read syscall.
+And we can modify return address if we send enough bytes to override.
 First of all, we need to find a possible gadget and `/bin/sh` address.

 ![image](https://github.com/user-attachments/assets/618d8c46-cbd1-4c37-987e-bf7fc383a72f)